-The Under Secretary of Defense (Comptroller)/Chief Financial Officer acknowledged to us that the DoD Agency-Wide FY 2007 Financial Statements would not substantially conform to accounting principles generally accepted in the United States of America (GAAP), and that DoD financial management and feeder systems were unable to adequately support material amounts on the financial statements as of September 30, 2007.
+The Acting Under Secretary of Defense (Comptroller)/DoD Chief Financial Officer acknowledged to us that the DoD Agency-Wide FY 2008 and FY 2007 Financial Statements would not substantially conform to accounting principles generally accepted in the United States of America (GAAP), and that DoD financial management and feeder systems were unable to adequately support material amounts on the financial statements as of September 30, 2008.
 Section 1008(d) of the FY 2002 National Defense Authorization Act limits the Department of Defense Inspector General to performing only those audit procedures required by generally accepted government auditing standards that are consistent with the representations made by management.
-Therefore, we did not perform auditing procedures required by U.S. Government auditing standards and Office of Management and Budget (OMB) Bulletin No. 07-04 to determine whether material amounts on the financial statements were fairly presented.
+Accordingly, we did not perform auditing procedures required by U.S. Government auditing standards and Office of Management and Budget (OMB) Bulletin 07-04, "Audit Requirements for Federal Financial Statements," as amended, to determine whether material amounts on the financial statements were fairly presented.
 Prior audits have identified, and DoD has also acknowledged, the long-standing material internal control weaknesses identified in the Summary of Internal Control.
-These pervasive material weaknesses may affect the reliability of certain information contained in the annual financial statements-much of which is taken from the same data sources as the basic financial statements.2 Therefore, we are unable to express, and we do not express, an opinion on the basic financial statements.
-Further, the purpose of the audit was not to express an opinion on Management Discussion and Analysis, Required Supplementary Stewardship
+These pervasive material weaknesses may affect the reliability of certain information contained in the annual financial statements-much of which is taken from the same data sources as the basic financial statements.
+Therefore, we are unable to express, and we do not express, an opinion on the basic financial statements.
+Additionally, the purpose of the audit was not to express an opinion on Management's Discussion and Analysis, Required Supplementary Stewardship Information, Required Supplementary Information, and Other Accompanying Information presented with the basic financial statements.
+Accordingly, we express no opinion on that information.